 Survey of North American Teens on the Holocaust and Antisemitism

-No Canadian province or territory mandates Holocaust education as part of their secondary school curricula.
+Until Ontario mandated Holocaust education in grade 6 beginning in September 2023, no Canadian province or territory mandated Holocaust education as part of their school curricula.
 In the United States, only 22 states require Holocaust education as part of their secondary school curricula.

 While some teachers introduce Holocaust education through history or literature, many students first encounter the Holocaust and other state-sanctioned and systematic mass murders through nontraditional sources, such as though comic books, social media accounts, video games, and television shows.

 We used a pre/post-treatment survey to assess what 3,593 teens across Canada and the United States know and think about the Holocaust and antisemitism.
 Our treatment was a two-day virtual conference called Education Days, organized by Liberation75.

 Based on the data we collected, we came to the following conclusions: